 Recommendations for Clinicians: Clinicians should employ a combination of standard, contact, and droplet precautions when assessing patients who present with fever and vesicular/pustular rash.
+Keep in mind that there are a number of other diseases which can cause fever and a vesicular/pustular rash which should be part of the differential.

 Recommendations include wearing disposable gown and gloves for patient contact, using a NIOSH-certified N95 (or comparable) filtering disposable respirator that has been fit-tested, and using eye protection (e.g., face shields or goggles) if medical procedures may lead to splashing or spraying of a patient's body fluids.